HB 13: Criminalizing the Holding of a Cell Phone While Driving

 To track the status of this bill, find it on our Legislation Tracker.
 Click here to contact the sponsor of the bill to share your thoughts, or click here to email your Senator and Representative about it.

 In past years the Legislature has severely restricted the means by which Utahns operating vehicles may use a mobile device.
 One unfortunate consequence has been that drivers continue using phones yet, to avoid criminal prosecution, do so down in their laps, out of the line of sight, so the phone is not seen by passing police officers—rather than keeping the phone in their line of sight.
+Insurance industry research has shown that cell phone bans have in this way made the roads more dangerous.

 Representative Carol Spackman Moss has sponsored House Bill 13 to completely prohibit holding a phone while driving.
 Law enforcement executives have complained that the existing law is difficult to enforce, and some have already lined up in support of this proposal.